nuvla/documentation/docs/nuvlaedge/installation/install-with-helm.md

 helm list
 ```

-You should get something like this, which shows the currently deployed chart version.
+You should get something like this, which shows the currently deployed chart version:

 ```
 NAME                                            NAMESPACE       REVISION        UPDATED                                 STATUS          CHART           APP VERSION